 Using a speed test tool, such as Pingdom, can help you determine your website’s page load time.
 Another good way to improve your medical SEO is by checking the load time of a few competitor websites; there are free tools you can use to do this.
 You want to make sure your page load time at least matches—and preferably beats—your competitors.

 Meta tags have always been important in SEO, but now their role is changing.
 Google can now read your entire site and determine what it’s about.
 So not only does your entire site need to provide quality information and contain the trust indicators search engines look for, but your site also needs to have additional coding and structure that matches the copy on the page.
 In addition, accessibility has become more important, and a site that is accessible is more likely to show up in search results.

 3. High-Quality Content

 Quality content is one of Google’s most significant ranking factors.
+Google can detect low-quality writing, errors in grammar, and copied or plagiarized content, so you’ll only get credit for well-written, original content.
 In other words, producing relevant, well-written and insightful content is crucial to success with medical SEO—and will help your site climb the search rankings.
 In fact, up to 81% of marketers plan to produce more original written content in the future.